IHE/ITI.MHD/input/pagecontent/ITI-67.md

 **format**:
 This parameter, of type token, specifies the format of the DocumentReference Resource, or in Document Sharing nomenclature, the formatCode of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.

-**homeCommunityId**:
-This IHE extension on parameters defined as [IHE-HomeCommunityIds](SearchParameter-IHE-HomeCommunityIds.html), of type token, specifies the homeCommunityId value supplied in the DocumentReference Resource.
-This parameter will only function when the [Targeted Communities Option](1332_actor_options.html#13327-target-communities-option) is declared, and where the backend also supports it (e.g., [XCA Targeted Communities](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html#18.2.6).)

 **identifier**:
 This parameter, of type token, specifies an identifier for this DocumentReference and/or the contained document.
 The search results represent the results of a search on DocumentReference.masterIdentifier and DocumentReference.identifier.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.